Find Affordable College Courses

 Carrollton, GA

-The Art Institute of Atlanta did quite well in this year’s ranking of the best schools for film, video and photographic arts students.
-It came in at #9 on the list.
-Located in the midsize city of Atlanta, Ai Atlanta is a private for-profit college with a fairly small student population.
+The Art Institute of Atlanta landed the #9 spot in the 2023 rankings for the best film, video and photographic arts programs.
+Located in the city of Atlanta, Ai Atlanta is a private for-profit school with a fairly small student population.

 On average, film graduates from Ai Atlanta take out $34,808 in student loans while working on their degree.